GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 name, as described in Section 3.3 of {{RFC1035}}.
 Compression MUST NOT be used, for the reasons given in Section 4 of {{RFC3597}}.

+For a type 3 record, the D-bit and preference fields carry over to all A or AAAA records for the domain name.
+There is no difference in the result of the discovery process when it's obtained by type 1 or type 2 AMTRELAY records with identical D-bit and preference fields, vs. when the result is obtained by a type 3 AMTRELAY record that resolves to the same set of IPv4 and IPv6 addresses via A and AAAA lookups.

 ##AMTRELAY Record Presentation Format {#rpformat}

 ###Representation of AMTRELAY RRs